• Skip to primary navigation

 Make sure to do this hike on a clear day, because the overlooks are stunning.

 Looking for something to do after your hike?
-Check out the nearby Angry Orchard Cider House in Walden, New York, or make this part of a longer east coast road trip!
+Check out the nearby Angry Orchard Cider House in Walden, New York.

 The Overlook Mountain Trail is a 4.6-mile moderately difficult out-and-back-trail.
 The trail itself is not technically challenging, but it is quite steep.